We are living in a digital era, where Individuals and entrepreneurs dream of establishing a winning business with a great startup.

 Undoubtedly the Start-Up is one of the biggest Buzzwords in this era, and it can revolutionize the business if we add an effective web/mobile application.

 A mobile application is the best tool to bring the services to the end-users, however, it is very important to have a fully functional application, which can fulfill the requirements of the customers because that is a deciding factor for the success of the startup or the enterprise.

-The sole reason why many startups fail or do not reach the heights as per their plans, as the offerings made by them are based on their own assumptions and turning a blind eye on the user acceptance and reaction to such a platform.
+The sole reason why many startups fail or do not reach the heights as per their plans, as the offerings made by them are based on their own assumptions and turn a blind eye to the user acceptance and reaction to such a platform.

 The minimum viable product is that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort— Eric Ries

 Organizations sometimes release their products directly, but that may attract many risks.
 Many innovative ideas fail because organizations do not involve their target audience & fail to test the waters, they do not ask their potential customers about their requirements, accessibility, and convenience

 To address these sorts of concerns and instead of releasing a full-featured mobile application, ideally, a startup business idea can opt for the Minimum Viable Product (MVP) App approach.
 An MVP approach can help your application counter the potential future risks so that we can take adequate steps to mitigate them.

 Minimum Viable Product (MVP) is indeed the smallest and least featureful version of the proposed application, which might have core functionalities that can help the customers to assess and utilize the application.

 We can also say that MVP is a miniaturized version of the app, which helps the application team to collect validated learning about customers, their preferences, and requirements with the least effort.

 Then, the app team can proceed with the development of the actual product with the full set of features after incorporating the feedback from the customers in a series of iterations.